idleberg/sublime-drunken-nsis/README.md

 ## Usage

-In Sublime Text's completion tab, all invalid syntax is prefixed with a `§` symbol.
+In Sublime Text's completion tab, all invalid syntax is prefixed with a `%` symbol (no need to type this!)
 Press `Tab` to auto-complete into valid syntax.

 ### Word Order